AnotherJohnH/Zif/README.md

 ### Browser (via Emscripten)

 Uses the SDL2 library supplied with Emscripten.
 Some re-work/conditonal compilation will be required to make it work.
+(TODO)

 ### iOS